-A. DT-CWT on input datasets
+A. DT-CWT on Input Data Sets

-The algorithm takes two 3-D datasets A and B as inputs, where B is the reference dataset and A is the sensed dataset.
-The two datasets are forward transformed with the 3-D DT-CWT and their complex wavelet coefficients at each level (except level 1, see section II-C) are obtained.
+The algorithm takes the 3-D data sets A and B as inputs, where B is the reference data set and A is the sensed data set.
+The two data sets are forward-transformed with the 3-D DT-CWT, and their complex wavelet coefficients at each level (except level 1, see Section II-C) are obtained.

-B. Select CWT scales (levels) according to iteration
+B. Select CWT Scales (Levels) According to Iteration

-The multi-resolution nature of the DT- $\mathbb{C}$ WT means that we can estimate the motion from different scales.
-For example, if we choose the complex wavelet coefficients at level 3 to perform motion estimation, then each coefficient corresponds to a block of $8^3$ voxels in the original dataset.
-This means one affine vector will be estimated for each of these $8^3$ blocks.
+The multiresolution nature of the DT-CWT means that we can estimate the motion from different scales.
+For example, if we choose the complex wavelet coefficients at level 3 to perform motion estimation, then each coefficient corresponds to a block of 8^3 voxels in the original data set.
+This means that one affine vector will be estimated for each of these 8^3 blocks.

-It is important to realize that a wrong motion vector is likely to be produced if the phase change of a given complex wavelet coefficient exceeds the range $-\pi$ to $+\pi$ , as this causes ambiguity for deciding the motion.
+It is important to realize that a wrong motion vector is likely to be produced if the phase change of a given complex wavelet coefficient exceeds the range $-\pi$ to $+\pi$ as this causes ambiguity for deciding the motion.
 For a given amount of motion, the phase change of coarser level complex coefficients will be smaller than that of finer level coefficients by a factor of 2 per scale level [28].
-This shows that by using coarser level coefficients, the estimation algorithm can cope with larger motion, whilst with finer level coefficients it can only tackle small motion.
+This shows that, by using coarser level coefficients, the estimation algorithm can cope with larger motion, whereas with finer level coefficients, it can only tackle small motion.
 However, performing motion estimation from coarser levels only may lead to inaccurate local motion estimates since the selected scale may be too coarse to capture all the important data features and the real local motion.
-This reveals a trade-off for selecting the levels at which the motion estimation should be performed: coarser level coefficients can estimate large motion but with limited accuracy, whilst finer level coefficients can give good local motion accuracy but cannot reliably estimate large motion vectors.
+This reveals a tradeoff for selecting the levels at which the motion estimation should be performed: coarser level coefficients can estimate large motion but with limited accuracy, whereas finer level coefficients can give good local motion accuracy but cannot reliably estimate large motion vectors.

-In order to achieve accurate motion estimation over a wide range, we adopt a coarse to fine approach to estimate the motion iteratively.
-In the first few iterations, the motion field should be estimated from coarse level coefficients only (to handle large motion) and this motion field is then used to shift the sensed dataset towards the reference.
-Once the large motion between the two datasets has been compensated, later iterations can focus on estimating the small local residual motion errors by using finer level coefficients.
-In this way the motion estimate is gradually refined to approach the true motion field.
+In order to achieve an accurate motion estimation over a wide range, we adopt a coarse-to-fine approach to estimate the motion iteratively.
+In the first few iterations, the motion field should be estimated from coarse-level coefficients only (to handle large motion), and this motion field is then used to shift the sensed data set toward the reference.
+Once the large motion between the two data sets has been compensated, later iterations can focus on estimating the small local residual motion errors by using finer level coefficients.
+In this way, the motion estimate is gradually refined to approach the true motion field.